Jeffrey Bruce Klein: Returning as editor-in-chief

-House Speaker’s reprimand
+House Speaker's reprimand

 Klein directed a series of exposés, called “Countdown to Indictment”, that dissected House Speaker Newt Gingrich's empire and its shady financing.
 Thanks in part to this series, the House Ethics Committee hired an outside counsel to investigate Gingrich.
 With the speaker in charge of the House, the Committee's final hearing was unilaterally reduced from five days to one afternoon, the Friday before the presidential inauguration.
 For the Pacifica radio stations, Klein co-hosted gavel-to-gavel live coverage with Amy Goodman, the only media to do so.
 The Ethics Committee ultimately recommended that Gingrich be reprimanded and forced to pay a $300,000 fine.
 On January 21, 1997, the full House voted overwhelmingly to accept the committee's recommendation, the first time in its 208-year history that the House disciplined its speaker for ethical wrongdoing.

 Bob Dole and tobacco

 In 1996, Klein published a 40-page investigative package on the tobacco industry's attempt to roll back regulation by electing as president Bob Dole.
 Frank Rich wrote about the Mother Jones package in The New York Times and highlighted Klein's claim that the 1996 presidential election was "The Tobacco Election".
 Dole was subsequently forced by reporters to defend his support by and for the tobacco industry.
 He stumbled, saying nicotine was no more addictive than milk.
 Rather than appearing corrupt, Dole seemed out-of-touch and his image suffered.
-In the Family Guy episode "Mr. Griffin Goes to Washington", Peter meets Bob Dole, who states, "Bob Dole is a friend of the tobacco industry.
-Bob Dole likes your style...." then Dole repeatedly refers to himself in third person until he falls asleep.

 Exposing the Republicans' image-maker

-In 1997 Klein accepted and fortified an investigative piece on Republican image-maker Donald Sipple, who had crafted “strong character campaigns” for Bob Dole, George Bush and his son George W., and Pete Wilson while trashing the personal reputations of their Democratic opponents, such as Bill Clinton, Ann Richards and Kathleen Brown.
+In 1997, Klein accepted and fortified an investigative piece on Republican image-maker Donald Sipple, who had crafted character campaigns for Bob Dole, George Bush, George W. Bush, and Pete Wilson while trashing the personal reputations of their Democratic opponents, such as Bill Clinton, Ann Richards and Kathleen Brown.
 Sipple's attack ads mirrored the hidden past of a vindictive man who beat his first two wives.
 The story was originally written for George magazine by staffer Richard Blow, then rejected by George editor-in-chief John Kennedy, Jr. under intense pressure from Sipple and advice from Kennedy's sister Caroline.
 When the exposé appeared in Mother Jones, Sipple responded with a $12.6 million defamation suit, but both ex-wives vouched for the accuracy of the article.
-Sipple appealed all the way up to the California Supreme Court, where his suit was dismissed and Sipple was forced to pay Mother Jones’ court costs.
+Sipple appealed all the way up to the California Supreme Court, where his suit was dismissed and Sipple was forced to pay Mother Jones' court costs.
 All of these exposés brought the magazine and Klein into the full glare of the talk-show circuit.